NEW RELEASE - December 2019

 The lives of two other women from very different spheres are tied to the fate of the Empress Josephine.
 Marthe Desfriches has been widowed twice and is desperate to have a child as she enters a loveless marriage with an adversary of Josephine who despises her botanical ambitions.
 Anne Serreaux longs for a large family when she marries the man who becomes chief gardener for the Empress tasked with germinating the first Tasmanian blue gums in Europe.
 Each of these women faces obstacles in their relationships and in their quest to become mothers - experiencing trauma that will put all their lives at risk.

 From the author of Into the World comes a richly imagined historical novel about obsession, love and marriage, and, ultimately, finding the courage to let go.

-‘Stephanie Parkyn is one very talented storyteller.’
+‘Stephanie Parkyn is a rising star in the historical fiction world.’
 Mrs B’s Book Reviews

 INTO THE WORLD

 Abandoned by her lover and fleeing the wrath of her family, Marie-Louise must make a desperate choice.
 Find a man or become one.